Primary Integrated Care Supports (PICS) Program

 - Having a diagnosed mental illness which is severe and either episodic or persistent in nature (according to the criteria defined in the World Health Organisation Diagnostic and Management Guidelines for Mental Health Disorders in Primary Care: ICD 10 Chapter V Primary Care Version, or the Diagnostic and Statistical Manual of Mental Health Disorders – Fifth Edition DSM-5).

-- The mental illness significantly impacts at least two areas of the client’s social, personal and/or occupational functioning.
+- The mental illness significantly impacts at least two areas of the individual’s social, personal and/or occupational functioning.

-- The client is expected to need ongoing treatment and management of their mental illness (for a maximum of two years).
+- The individual is expected to need ongoing treatment and management of their mental illness (for a maximum of two years).

 - Benefit from accessing primary care mental health services.